HacKanCuBa/blake2signer/docs/docs/examples.md

 ## Using a custom encoder

-If you need to use an encoder that is not implemented by this package, such as A85 or UUencode, you can do so: all you need to do is implement the [`EncoderInterface`](interfaces.md#blake2signer.interfaces.EncoderInterface), and define how is your encoder encoding and decoding, as well as indicating its alphabet.
+If you need to use an encoder not implemented by this package, such as A85 or UUencode, you can do so: all you need to do is implement the [`EncoderInterface`](interfaces.md#blake2signer.interfaces.EncoderInterface), and define how is your encoder encoding and decoding, as well as indicating its alphabet.
 That's it.

 !!! note
     The separator and compression flag characters must not belong to the encoder alphabet.
 This is to correctly split the signature and payload before decoding (it would be dangerous to do it the other way around), and to unequivocally identify a compressed payload, respectively.